 - Yubo markets itself as a way to chat and livestream with new friends

 - It was formerly called Yellow

-- Users can opt to have their ID verified through a website called Yoti.
+- New users provide their name, birthday, gender, photo, and phone number.
+They can opt to have their ID verified through a website called Yoti.
 Verified users have a yellow check displayed on their profiles

-- Yubo app users can join a live group stream or swipe through profiles
+- Yubo app users can join group livestreams

-- If two users swipe right on each other’s photos then they become a match and can chat or share Instagram and Snapchat usernames
+- If two users swipe right on each other’s photos, they become a match.
+They can then chat or share Instagram and Snapchat usernames

-- The Yubo app is free, but users can pay for a premium subscription to up their visibility and get rid of ads
+- The Yubo app is free.
+Users can pay for a premium subscription to up their visibility and get rid of ads

 The Yubo app in the news

 A man drove roughly 90 miles… where he sexually abused a girl younger than 16… The girl told detectives she had met [the 28 year-old suspect] through Yubo, an app and social media network designed for members of Generation Z. According to an arrest affidavit, the girl said she thought [the man] was 16 years old.Orlando Sentinel

 One of the criticisms that Yubo has faced is that its socialization element is a veil for dating, and the platform is, in a way, a Tinder for teens.
 [But the company’s CEO says] Yubo’s core use are group chats and the intention is for users to socialize in a group setting.
 He says that these rooms offer various activities, like cooking, singing battles, playing games — activities that these teenagers would have been doing outside anyway, except Yubo offers it online.Forbes